IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    and customized.
 Additionally, they provide an extensive level of control over underlay service paths within the network slice.

-   This document describes a YANG data model for expressing topology intent topologies which can be used to enhance the RFC 9543 Network Slice Services in specific use cases, such as Network wholesale scenarios, where both topology and connectivity intents need to be expressed.
+   This document describes a YANG data model for expressing customer intent topologies which can be used to enhance the RFC 9543 Network Slice Services in specific use cases, such as Network wholesale scenarios, where both topology and connectivity intents need to be expressed.